AliSafari-IT/asm-fs/apps/frontends/asafarim-client/src/pages/AboutMe/aboutme.md

 ## Technical Skills 🔧

-<h3 style="color:red;"> Backend Development: </h3>
+### Backend Development

 - **ASP.NET Core 8.0** ⚙️: Proficient in building RESTful APIs and real-time communication systems using ASP.NET Core and SignalR.
 Experienced in implementing authentication, authorization, and integrating with various databases in **SQL (MySQL)** and **NoSQL (MongoDB)**.
 - **Clean Architecture** 🏛️: Expertise in applying **Clean Architecture** principles to ensure a clear separation of concerns, promoting high testability, scalability, and maintainability.
-By adhering to **SOLID** principles, I ensure that code remains adaptable to change, reusable, and easily extendable while minimizing dependencies across layers.
+By adhering to **SOLID** principles, I ensure that code remains adaptable to change, reusable, and easily extendable while minimizing dependencies across layers
 - **Automated Testing Application** 🧪: Designed and created an end-to-end automated testing application using **Node.js TypeScript** with **NoSQL MongoDB** for testing web applications at XiTechniX.
 - **.NET WPF with C# & R.Net** 🎛️: Gained valuable hands-on experience in creating applications for time series analysis and displaying various charts.

-<h3> Frontend Development: </h3>
+### Frontend Development

 - **React & Redux** ⚛️: Skilled in developing complex Single Page Applications (SPAs) using React and managing application state with Redux.
 Comfortable with React Hooks, Context API, and performance optimization techniques.
+- **HTML5** 🎨: Proficient in HTML5 for semantic markup, ensuring modern web standards and accessibility.
+- **CSS3** 🎨: Proficient in CSS3 for styling, ensuring responsive and visually appealing user interfaces.
 - **TypeScript** 📘: Strong proficiency in TypeScript for type-safe JavaScript development, enhancing code quality and maintainability.
 - **Testing & Quality Assurance**:
   - **Unit & Functional Testing** 🧪: Experienced in writing unit and functional tests using frameworks like **xUnit** and **Moq** in .NET to ensure individual components and features work as expected.
   - **Integration Testing** 🔗: Proficient in integration testing to verify the interactions between different modules in the system, ensuring seamless collaboration.